For the mobile Internet, tomorrow belongs to Asia

 This year, the number of mobile Internet users in the developing world will overtake those in the developed world for the first time - growing 27 times since 2007, compared to the developed world's fourfold growth, according to estimates from the International Telecommunications Union (ITU).

-That shift is a challenge to profit margins at the likes of Apple Inc and Samsung Electronics, which together sell half of the world's smartphones.
+That shift is a challenge to profit margins at the likes of Apple Inc (AAPL.O) and Samsung Electronics (005930.KS), which together sell half of the world's smartphones.
 Both companies announce quarterly results this week.

 Neither faces any kind of crisis.
 But, industry experts say, many users in mature markets who want a smartphone already have one.
 European smartphone shipments grew 12 percent in January-March from a year ago, the slowest growth since IT research firm IDC started tracking the mobile market in 2004.